We Fund Quality of Life Research

 Grant Application for 2019 Parkinson’s Research Funding Now Closed

 An active commitment to support and fund research focused on improving the quality of life for people living with Parkinson’s disease is central to advancing the Davis Phinney Foundation’s mission of helping people with Parkinson’s to live well today.
-The Foundation is now reviewing the Letters of Intent (LOI) from researchers and program directors we received during our submission period, which concluded March 1, 2019.
+The Foundation will be accepting Letters of Intent (LOI) from researchers and program directors in early 2020.

 For any questions, please email firstname.lastname@example.org.